Utopia: Modern utopias

 In the 21st century, discussions around utopia for some authors include post-scarcity economics, late capitalism, and universal basic income; for example, the "human capitalism" utopia envisioned in Utopia for Realists (Rutger Bregman 2016) includes a universal basic income and a 15-hour workweek, along with open borders.

-Scandinavian nations, which as of 2019 ranked at the top of the World Happiness Report, are sometimes cited as modern utopias, although British author Michael Booth has called that a myth and wrote a 2014 book about the Nordic countries.
+Scandinavian nations, which as of 2019 ranked at the top of the World Happiness Report, are sometimes cited as modern utopias.
+But British author Michael Booth called that a myth and wrote the 2014 book The Almost Nearly Perfect People about life in the Nordic countries.

-Economics
+Social and economic utopias

 Particularly in the early 19th century, several utopian ideas arose, often in response to the belief that social disruption was created and caused by the development of commercialism and capitalism.
 These ideas are often grouped in a greater "utopian socialist" movement, due to their shared characteristics.
 A once common characteristic is an egalitarian distribution of goods, frequently with the total abolition of money.
 Citizens only do work which they enjoy and which is for the common good, leaving them with ample time for the cultivation of the arts and sciences.

 One classic example of such a utopia appears in Edward Bellamy's 1888 novel Looking Backward.
 William Morris depicts another socialist utopia in his 1890 novel News from Nowhere, written partially in response to the top-down (bureaucratic) nature of Bellamy's utopia, which Morris criticized.
-However, as the socialist movement developed, it moved away from utopianism; Marx in particular became a harsh critic of earlier socialism which he described as "utopian".
+However, as the socialist movement developed, it moved away from utopianism; Marx in particular became a harsh critic of earlier socialism which he negatively characterized as "utopian".
 (For more information, see the History of Socialism article.)
 In a materialist utopian society, the economy is perfect; there is no inflation and only perfect social and financial equality exists.

 Edward Gibbon Wakefield's utopian theorizing on systematic colonial settlement policy in the early-19th century also centred on economic considerations, but with a view to preserving class distinctions;

 Wakefield influenced several colonies founded in New Zealand and Australia in the 1830s, 1840s and 1850s.

-In 1905, H.G.
-Wells published A Modern Utopia, which was widely read and admired and provoked much discussion.
-Also consider Eric Frank Russell's book The Great Explosion (1963), the last section of which details an economic and social utopia.
-This forms the first mention of the idea of Local Exchange Trading Systems (LETS).
+In 1905, H. G. Wells published A Modern Utopia, which was widely read and admired and provoked much discussion.

+Part of Eric Frank Russell's book The Great Explosion (1963) details an economic and social utopia.
+This book was the first to mention the idea of Local Exchange Trading Systems (LETS).
-During the "Khrushchev Thaw" period, the Soviet writer Ivan Efremov produced the science-fiction utopia Andromeda (1957) in which a major cultural thaw took place: humanity communicates with a galaxy-wide Great Circle and develops its technology and culture within a social framework characterized by vigorous competition between alternative philosophies.